ilent2/otslm/docs/Utils-Package.rst

 .. figure:: images/utilsPackage/expSetup.png
    :alt: slm configurations

-   slm configurations
+   Two different SLM configurations.
    (a) shows a Michelson interferometer setup.
-The SLM and reference mirror
-    will typically be tilted slightly relative to each other.
+The SLM and reference mirror will typically be tilted slightly relative to each other.
    (b) shows a camera imaging the far-field of the device.

 The sub-package contains several methods using these configurations.
 Some of the methods can be fairly unstable.
 The most robust methods,